Justin Sourdif: Professional

-Sourdif was selected in the third round, 87th overall, by the Florida Panthers of the National Hockey League (NHL) at the 2020 NHL entry draft held at the Bell Centre in Montreal, Quebec on October 7, 2020.
+Sourdif was selected in the third round, 87th overall, by the Florida Panthers of the National Hockey League (NHL) at the 2020 NHL entry draft held virtually on October 7, 2020.
 Sourdif was signed to a three-year, entry-level contract with the Florida Panthers on September 25, 2021.

 Sourdif began his professional career in the 2022–23 season, assigned by the Panthers to American Hockey League (AHL) affiliate, the Charlotte Checkers.
 Remaining with the Checkers for the entirety of the season, Sourdif showed offensive potential in posting seven goals and 24 points while limited to just 48 games through injury as a rookie.

-In the season, following an impressive training camp with the Panthers, Sourdif was the final cut re-assigned to the Checkers before the commencement of the season.
+In the season, following an impressive training camp with the Panthers, Sourdif was the final cut reassigned to the Checkers before the commencement of the season.
 Before joining the Checkers, Sourdif was recalled by the Panthers and was named to the opening season roster.
 He later made his NHL debut on October 16, 2023, in a 4–3 victory against the New Jersey Devils.
-He went scoreless in three games with the Panthers before he was re-assigned to the AHL on October 23, 2023.
+He went scoreless in three games with the Panthers before he was reassigned to the AHL on October 23, 2023.
 On January 19, 2024, Sourdif was suspended for two games after committing an illegal check to head in a game versus the San Jose Barracuda.
 He had 12 goals and 38 points in 58 games with Charlotte.

 Sourdif began the 2024–25 season on injured reserve with an undisclosed upper-body injury suffered during training camp.
 He was activated and assigned to Charlotte on October 23.

-Sourdif scored his first NHL goal on February 25, 2025 against the Nashville Predators.
+Sourdif scored his first NHL goal on February 25, 2025, against the Nashville Predators.

-On June 27, 2025, Sourdif was traded by the Panthers to the Washington Capitals in exchange for 2026 second-round and a 2027 seventh-round selection.
+On June 27, 2025, Sourdif was traded by the Panthers to the Washington Capitals in exchange for 2026 second-round and a 2027 sixth-round selection.
 On the following day, Sourdif was signed to a two-year, $1.65 million contract extension with the Capitals.
+On January 5, 2026, Sourdif recorded his first career NHL hat trick, scoring five points for the Capitals against the Anaheim Ducks.
+His effort tied the Capitals record for points scored in a single game by a rookie.

+On September 15, 2026, the Capitals signed Sourdif to an eight-year, $50.8 million contract extension, carrying an average annual value of $6.35 million.

 International play

 Sourdif was selected to play for Canada at the 2019 Hlinka Gretzky Cup.
-In five games he scored one goal and five points and as the team won a silver medal.
+In five games he scored one goal and five points as the team won a silver medal.

+Personal life

+Sourdif's mother is from Ghana, where his grandparents still live.
+Sourdif grew up a Capitals fan.